+As a result, the whole community came together to do what they could to save the house.
 The neighborhood and the Fremont Historical Society helped bring media attention to the house in hopes that it would be spared from demolition.
 They approached Nickel Bros.
-House Moving who quickly listed the threatened house on its website and were successful in finding a local property owner with plans to build a new home on his lot.
+House Moving who quickly listed the threatened house on its website and were successful in finding a local property owner with plans to build a new home on their lot.
 The owner decided to move the existing lot to his property instead of building new.

 Nickel Bros. prepared the house for moving by installing extra bracing, removing the basement wall and ceiling finishes, and loading the house onto two large structural beams.
 Dollies were placed under the rear portion of the beams while a tractor-truck was hooked to the front.
-The move was scheduled from 2:00 a.m. to 11:00 a.m. on Saturday evening so as not to disrupt daytime traffic in the house's fifteen
+The move was scheduled from 2:00 a.m. to 11:00 a.m. so as not to disrupt daytime traffic in